trek-view/basecamp/_posts/2022-01-28-gopro-camera-modes-metadata-tests.md

 #### A note determining front and back images

+Assuming GPS is enabled GPS identification in the metadata is one way to identify front and back images.

+GoPro also use GPFR / GPBK in unstitched videos and GF / GB in unstitched photos, which can be used as another way to identify the front and back files.

-Assuming GPS is enabled this is the only way to identify front and back images, as GoPro confusingly print the following data in both the back and front images:
+Though if the files have been renamed and they hold no GPS, you won't be able to identify front and back images.
+Confusingly GoPro print the following metadata in both the front and back images:

 ```
 <GoPro:DeviceName>Back Lens</GoPro:DeviceName>
 <GoPro:DeviceName>Front Lens</GoPro:DeviceName>
 ```

-## It's not always possible to tell the camera mode used
+## Filenames can be used to help identify the camera mode used

-The GoPro filename prefixes make it possible to determine some modes used ([MAX](https://guides.trekview.org/explorer/developer-docs/sequences/capture/gopro-max-camera-modes), [Fusion](https://guides.trekview.org/explorer/developer-docs/sequences/capture/gopro-fusion-camera-modes), [HERO 10](https://guides.trekview.org/explorer/developer-docs/sequences/capture/gopro-hero-10-modes)) that is, assuming the files have not renamed.
+The GoPro filename prefixes make it possible to determine some modes used ([MAX](https://guides.trekview.org/explorer/developer-docs/sequences/capture/gopro-max-camera-modes), [Fusion](https://guides.trekview.org/explorer/developer-docs/sequences/capture/gopro-fusion-camera-modes), [HERO 10](https://guides.trekview.org/explorer/developer-docs/sequences/capture/gopro-hero-10-modes)) that is, as noted previously, assuming the files have not renamed.

 Even so, that's not perfect.

+## Though filename alone can not be relied on to determine the camera mode used

 For example, here's an example of a GoPro MAX;